Train a custom object detection model in less than 5 min with Ikomia STUDIO

 While it’s quite simple to launch object detection from pre-trained models, things may become harder when training your custom object detection model.
 This post describes how this task is efficiently tackled in few clicks with Ikomia platform.

 Automatic grapes detection

-Our use case today aims to detect grapes in the context of image-based monitoring and field robotics in viticulture.
+Our use case today aims at detecting grapes in the context of image-based monitoring and field robotics in viticulture.

-Firstly, we need a suitable dataset to train our custom object detection model.
-We choose the Embrapa WGISD dataset available here.
+First, we need a suitable dataset to train our custom object detection model.
+We chose the Embrapa WGISD dataset available here.
 It’s part of the research work Grape detection, segmentation and tracking using deep neural networks and three-dimensional association by Santos et al. published in 2020 in Computers and Electronics in Agriculture.

 When searching for object detection algorithms, the YOLO series is one of the most popular.
 Here is a non-exhaustive list of key benefits:

 - efficient: YOLOv3 and more recently YOLOv4 achieve state of the art performance